adamyg/grief/README.md

 Each buffer records changes within the scope of the current editor session independent of other buffers, with an infinite level of undo information for each buffer.

 The undo command reverses recent changes in the buffer’s text, and the undo command always applies to the current buffer.
-Commands can be undone sequentially all the way back to the point where the buffer was pened or created.
+Commands can be undone sequentially all the way back to the point where the buffer was opened or created.
 If you undo too much you can use ⟨redo⟩ to cancel the last undo.

 | Key              | Description